pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/commit.md

 That origin can be of 3 types:

 - `USER`: The commit is the result of a user change (`put file`, `update pipeline`, `delete file`...)

     !!!
 Info
         Every initial change is a `USER` change.

 - `AUTO`: Pachyderm's pipelines are data-driven.
 A data commit to a data repository may trigger downstream processing jobs in your pipeline(s).
 The output commits from triggered jobs will be of type `AUTO`.
 - `ALIAS`: Neither `USER` nor `AUTO` - `ALIAS` commits are essentially placeholder commits.
-    They have the same content as their parent commit and are mainly used for [global IDs](../globalID/).
+    They have the same content as their parent commit and are mainly used for [global IDs](../../advanced-concepts/globalID/).

 !!!
-Warning "Important Note"
+Note
     To track provenance, Pachyderm requires **all commits to belong to exactly one branch**.
     When moving a commit from one [branch](./branch.md) to another, Pachyderm creates an `ALIAS` commit on the other branch.

 Each commit has an alphanumeric identifier (ID) that you can reference in the `<repo>@<commitID>` format (or `<repo>@<branch>=<commitID>` if the commit has multiple branches from the same repo) .

-You can obtain information about all commits in Pachyderm by running `list commit` or `inspect commit <commitID>`.
-To restrict to a particular repository, use `list commit <repo>`, `list commit <repo>@<branch>`, or `inspect commit <repo>@<commitID>`.
+You can obtain information about all commits with a given ID by running `list commit <commitID>` or restrict to a particular repository `list commit <repo>`, `list commit <repo>@<branch>`, or `inspect commit <repo>@<commitID> --raw`.

-## List commits
+## List Commits
-The `pachctl list commit` command returns list of all commits, along with the number of sub-commits they contain, when they were created, and when a sub-commit was most recently modified.
+- The `pachctl list commit` command returns list of all global commits.
+This command is detailed in [this section of Global ID](../../advanced-concepts/globalID/#list-all-global-commits-and-global-jobs).

+- The `pachctl list commit <commitID>` commands returns the list of all commits sharing the same `<commitID>`.
+This command is detailed in [this section of Global ID](../../advanced-concepts/globalID/#list-all-commits-and-jobs-with-a-global-id).

+- Note that you can also track your commits downstream as they complete by running `pachctl wait commit <commitID>`.

+- The `pachctl list commit <repo>@<branch>` command returns the commits in the given branch of a repo.

     !!! example
         ```shell
-    pachctl list commit
+        $ pachctl list commit images@master
         ```

         **System Response:**

         ```shell
-    ID                               COMMITS PROGRESS CREATED        MODIFIED
-    c6d7be4a13614f2baec2cb52d14310d0 7       ▇▇▇▇▇▇▇▇ 13 seconds ago 13 seconds ago
-    385b70f90c3247e69e4bdadff12e44b2 7       ▇▇▇▇▇▇▇▇ 2 hours ago    13 seconds ago
-    ```

-The `pachctl list commit <repo>@<branch>` command returns the sub-commits in the given branch of a repo, including all commits.

-!!! example
-    ```shell
-    pachctl list commit images@master
-    ```

-    **System Response:**

-    ```shell
         REPO   BRANCH COMMIT                           FINISHED        SIZE       ORIGIN DESCRIPTION
         images master c6d7be4a13614f2baec2cb52d14310d0 33 minutes ago  5.121MiB    USER
         images master 385b70f90c3247e69e4bdadff12e44b2 2 hours ago     2.561MiB    USER
         ```

-`list commit <repo>`, without mention of a branch, displays results from all branches of the specified repository.
+- `list commit <repo>`, without mention of a branch, displays results from all branches of the specified repository.

-## Inspect commit
+## Inspect Commit
-The `pachctl inspect commit <commitID>` command enables you to view a list of sub-commits in a commit.
+The `pachctl inspect commit <repo>@<commitID>` command enables you to view detailed information about a commit in a given repo (size, parent, the branch it belongs to, how long ago the commit was started and finished...).

+- The `--full-timestamps` flag will give you the exact date and time of when the commit was opened and finished.
+- If you specify a branch instead of a specific commit (`pachctl inspect commit <repo>@<branch>`), Pachyderm displays the information about the HEAD of the branch.

 !!! example
-    ```shell
-    $ pachctl inspect commit images@c6d7be4a13614f2baec2cb52d14310d0
-    ```

-    **System Response:**

-    ```shell
-    REPO         BRANCH COMMIT                           FINISHED       SIZE  ORIGIN DESCRIPTION
-    edges.spec   master c6d7be4a13614f2baec2cb52d14310d0 25 seconds ago <= 0B ALIAS
-    montage.spec master c6d7be4a13614f2baec2cb52d14310d0 25 seconds ago <= 0B ALIAS
-    images       master c6d7be4a13614f2baec2cb52d14310d0 25 seconds ago <= 0B USER
-    edges        master c6d7be4a13614f2baec2cb52d14310d0 16 seconds ago <= 0B AUTO
-    edges.meta   master c6d7be4a13614f2baec2cb52d14310d0 16 seconds ago <= 0B AUTO
-    montage      master c6d7be4a13614f2baec2cb52d14310d0 13 seconds ago <= 0B AUTO
-    montage.meta master c6d7be4a13614f2baec2cb52d14310d0 13 seconds ago <= 0B AUTO
-    ```

-The `pachctl inspect commit repo@commitID` command enables you to view detailed information about a sub-commit (size, parent, the branch it belongs to, how long ago the commit was started and finished...).

-- The `--full-timestamps` flag will give you the exact date and time of when the sub-commit was opened and finished.
-- If you specify a branch instead of a specific commit (`pachctl inspect commit repo@branch`), Pachyderm displays the information about the HEAD of the branch.

-!!! example
-    Add a `--raw` flag to output a more detailed JSON version of the sub-commit.
+    Add a `--raw` flag to output a detailed JSON version of the commit.
     ```shell
     $ pachctl inspect commit images@c6d7be4a13614f2baec2cb52d14310d0 --raw
     ```